Founder and Admissions Officer:

 Notes and Additional Information:

-Requests to list scores for Profoundly Gifted individuals in the 6 Sigma range, 190 IQ SD 15 to 204 IQ SD 15, are carefully considered by the Admission's Committee (Kirk R. Butt and YoungHoon Kim).
-Only a small number of tests from qualified and experienced test creators are considered for listing above 190 IQ at this time.
-To list a score above 190, your admission's request should include the regular documentation required, which includes the test score you wish to list, along with additional proof of at least 1 other untimed high range IQ test score in which you received a minimum score of 180 IQ or above.
+Requests to list scores for Profoundly Gifted individuals between 191 IQ SD 15 to 210 IQ SD 15, are carefully considered for Admission.
+Only a small number of tests from qualified and experienced test creators are considered for listing between 191 and 210 IQ at this time.
+To list a score in this range, your admission's request should include the regular documentation required, which includes the test score you wish to list, along with additional proof of at least 1 other acceptable untimed high range IQ test score in which you received a minimum score of 175 IQ (sd15).

 Untimed high range IQ tests often contain a mixture of questions, and an individual may demonstrate high intelligence in one or more categories.
-Tests items might consist of any or all of these 4 categories: Verbal, Numerical, Logical, and spatial.
+Tests items usually consist of any or all of these 4 categories: Verbal, Numerical, Logical, and Spatial.
 The distinction can occasionally be blurred somewhat.
 For example, tests described as verbal in nature, often contain aspects of logical thought processes.
-Tests described as numerical in nature, often contain aspects of logical and symbolic thought processes, along with various other types of mathematical content.
+Tests described as numerical in nature, often also contain aspects of logical and symbolic thought processes.

-Scores will not be listed from any test created by an author with a history of inflating norms or from authors who have spoken disparagingly about their own test or tests and/or have stated that their norming data (and test validity) is problematic.
+Scores will not be listed from any test created by an author with a history of unexplainably inflating norms or from authors who have spoken disparagingly about their own test or tests and/or have stated that their norming data (and test validity) is problematic.
 Scores are not permitted from tests where an answer key cannot normally be used, as the test author uses subjectivity to score items.
-No unusual tests will be listed, such as those that solicit psychic responses for all or part of the test.
-Downloaded tests that require the test taker to work quickly in a short time frame, while committing to a self-timing honor system, will not be listed.
+Downloaded tests that require the test taker to work within a set time frame, while committing to a self-timing honor system, will not be listed.

-If the answers to a test are known to have been shared (leaked) through collaboration, the test itself can no longer be listed, although scores received earlier can continue to be listed.
-Scores by individuals with a history of cheating, conspiring to cheat, or collaborating for the purpose of cheating will not be listed.
-After a period of 3 years has passed in which no evidence exists to suggest an individual has continued with such activities, they may then apply to have scores listed.
-These scores will be recent 'fresh' scores.
+If the answers to a test are now known to have been shared (leaked) through collaboration, the test itself can no longer be listed, although scores received earlier can continue to be listed.
+Scores by individuals where there is evidence of cheating or collaborating for the purpose of cheating will not be listed.
+After a period of 3 years has passed in which no evidence exists to suggest an individual has continued with such activities, they may then apply to have recent 'fresh' scores listed.

 Scores from untimed high range IQ tests, are the only scores listed on GGR.
 These types of tests have been developed experimentally to measure IQ in the very high range.
 Timed and supervised IQ tests, such as the Wechsler and Stanford-Binet, traditionally have limited the measurement range of adult IQs to approximately IQ 160 (SD15).
 The norming data used to produce these tests is gathered from populations where the great majority of test takers are not high range scorers.
 The efficacy of score extrapolations is a relatively new area of research and requires further study in regard to higher scores (than 160) being awarded by clinicians.